 The Show Doesn’t Try To Compensate Its Weaker Points With Over The Top Violence or Sex

-While we do see decapitated heads early on, and many dead bodies, the show doesn’t try to take a route of being overtly sexual or violet to make up for its weak points.
-Which isn’t to say it strays away for letting you know the damage the Market Makers, and Koku, are willing to do, but it doesn’t end up encompassing what the show is about.
+While we do see decapitated heads early on, and many dead bodies, the show doesn’t try to take a route of being overtly sexual or violent to make up for its weak points.
+This isn’t to say it strays away from letting you know the damage the Market Makers, and Koku, are willing to do, but it doesn’t end up encompassing what the show is about.
 Violence, and the little bit of sexual content we see, just act as sprinkles to a dry cupcake.